is a bi-measurable

 .
 A database of optimal quadratic quantizers of the standard Gaussian distribution is available here.

-After all, one has for a settled integer to determine among all its possible product decomposition the one that minimizes the distortion error.
+to determine among all its possible product decomposition the one that minimizes the distortion error.

 In article [2], the optimal product decompositions are used to compute Asian option prices in a stochastic volatility model.